alandrade21/angular-electron-boilerplate/README.md

 ## Mods Made

-The main modification made on the [original project](https://github.com/maximegris/angular-electron) is the location of the electron main proccess code.
+The main modification made on the [original project](https://github.com/maximegris/angular-electron) is the location of the electron main process code.
 This code is now located inside an `electron` folder, created on the project root.
 All the necessary changes were made to support this modification.
 The compiled electron code was put in `./electron/dist`.

 I also modified the build procedure according to https://malcoded.com/posts/angular-desktop-electron/.
 Now we have a [tsconfig.json](tsconfig.json) on the root to control Angular build, and another [tsconfig.json](electron/tsconfig.json) inside `./electron` folder, to control the build of electron code.
 I was having a lot of bugs in the [original project](https://github.com/maximegris/angular-electron) build way, and this isolation solved all the issues.
 All the build scripts were altered accordingly.